WWE Raw live results: Gunther speaks ahead of John Cena’s final match

 Match result: AJ Styles & Dragon Lee defeated The War Raiders to retain the World Tag Team Championships (11:22)

 The New Day and Waller approached Styles and Lee in the ring when Jey Uso’s music hit.
-The Usos entered together, and they ran the music back as the men in the ring patiently waited.
+The Usos entered together, and they ran the music back as the other men in the ring patiently waited.

 Jimmy Uso had a big announcement: The Usos were back in the tag division.
 They’ve been getting hit hard the past few months.
 They lost at WarGames and Wrestlepalooza.
 Jey lost his world title and lost in the Cena tournament.
 Jimmy saw his brother crashing out and knew he had to do something.
 He called Jey in the middle of the night and asked him what they would do about it.